GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## User data policy - prominent disclosure {: #udp-prominent-disclosure }

-Corresponds to notification ID: Purple Nickel
+Corresponds to notification ID: `Purple Nickel`

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Prominent Disclosure Requirement**

-If your Product handles personal or sensitive user data that is not closely related to functionality described prominently in the Product's Chrome Web Store page and user interface, then prior to the collection, it must:

-- Prominently disclose how the user data will be used, and
-- Obtain the user's affirmative consent for such use

-{% endAside %}

 The User Data Privacy policy is a broad category under which several other policies are gathered.
-All of these policies have to do with the handling and transmission of sensitive information about the user.This policy applies to extensions that collect data that is not closely related to functionality described prominently in the Product's Chrome Web Store page.
+All of these policies have to do with the handling and transmission of sensitive information about the user.

+This policy applies to extensions that collect data that is not closely related to functionality described prominently in the extension's Chrome Web Store page.
 This particular section is to ensure that users are aware of the data that is being collected and that user consent is obtained before data collection.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_11 }